Trybe

 Secondary Research

-22% of personal care spending is by Black consumers
+of consumers in personal care spending market are Black

 Competitive analysis